oosoi/newbie_project_oosoi/README.md

 Helps Ranking in tennis clubs

-You can see
+You can

-    - real-time rankings
+    - see real-time rankings

-    - all plays in the group
+    - see all plays in the group

     - add plays that you played

-    - your current point
+    - see your current point

-    - your winning rate
+    - see your winning rate

-    - results of games you played
+    - see results of games you have played